Coderdotnew/intro_web_apps_dgm/01_class/01_ruby_basics/README.md

 |`puts "Hello"`|`nil`|
 |`puts 1+1`|`nil`|

-- Without the keyword `puts`, Ruby will return the *literal* value of the data you entered, including the quotation marks when dealing with strings, as seen in the first 4 examples
+- Without the keyword `puts`, Ruby will return the *literal* value of the data you entered, including the quotation marks when dealing with strings, as seen in the first 4 examples.
 - Note in the first 2 lines, `"Hello"` and `"Hi"`, there is no keyword. `return` is an *implicit* keyword, meaning Ruby will automatically insert it for you and still return the *literal* value, as seen when `"Hello`" and `"Hi"` were returned.
 - However, because `puts` does not *evaluate* the code, but rather repeat it and print it to the screen, the return value is `nil`, as seen in the last 2 examples
 - We will get more into `nil` as the course progresses, but think of it as something in Ruby that represents nothingness.